-The first indicator in the programming domain measures an enabling environment that allows the private and non-profit sectors to operate in coordination with the government in the broader context of health reforms (Drake et al., 2014).
-In this brief, we only defined it as an environment that is enabling for public, non-profit private, and commercial private sectors to have clearly defined roles and contribute to the provision of FP commodities.
+The second sub-domain measures an enabling environment that allows the private, for-profit, and nonprofit sectors to operate in coordination with the government in the broader context of health reforms (Drake et al., 2014).
+We defined it as an environment that is enabling for public and private sectors to have clearly defined roles and contribute to the provision of FP commodities.
 How such an environment is shaped depends on the country's strategies to ensure a sustainable contraception market.
-Indicators for this sub-domain will therefore need to be further defined at the country level.
-As mentioned earlier, sub-domains and indicators related to various sectors' roles in FP service delivery together measure the institutionalization aspects of FP programs, such as financial and technical parts and their contributions to contraceptive security at the program level.